Lacrosse (satellite): Launches

-Five Lacrosse spacecraft have been launched, with three currently in orbit.
+Five Lacrosse spacecraft have been launched, with none currently in orbit.
 The Lacrosse move in orbital planes either 68° or 57° inclined.
 These orbital inclinations of 68° and 57°, combined with their altitude give the satellites a complete view of the Earth's surface, including the north and south poles.
 Lacrosse 5 appears to differ somewhat from the previous four satellites.
 As determined by amateur observers, there are subtle differences in its orbit, and its color is somewhat whiter than the distinct red-orange tint of the earlier ones.
 Most strikingly, it sometimes fades from brightness to invisibility within the space of a few seconds while still in full sunlight.
-(Amateur observers call this rapid fade its "disappearing trick", although it appears to be an accidental phenomenon due to the design of the craft and not a reconnaissance feature.)
+(Amateur observers call this rapid fade its "disappearing trick", although it appears to be an accidental phenomenon due to the design of the craft and not a deliberate stealth feature.)

 In pop culture

 The story of the 1994 Andy Sidaris film The Dallas Connection involves a series of codes necessary to control a Lacrosse reconnaissance satellite.

 The plot of the 2018 Hindi movie Parmanu: The Story of Pokhran involves a Lacrosse satellite as the US intelligence eye in the sky.